sahaj-b/tymr/README.md

 # tymr
-A stateful, general purpose timer/alarm CLI.
+A stateful, general purpose timer/alarm CLI for Linux.
 It runs in the background, survives reboots, and understands human time.

 ## Features